marekzan/GoChain/README.md

 # GoChain
-A naive blockchain implementation in Golang
+A naive blockchain implementation in Golang.